 Synagogue Nights signals a new approach from the museum about how to make the most of the Jewish place of worship at its heart, which was fully restored to its original decorative scheme as part of the £6 million redevelopment of the museum complex, and refitted with sound and AV systems to make a dynamic cultural calendar possible.
 The idea is that the space will become “a playground for artists to try out radical ideas”, and the inaugural season certainly sets the bar high in that regard.

 While these Thursday night events are united in their celebration of diverse Jewish experiences, they utilise everything from knitting to animation, pantomime and song to tell their stories.
-Starting on October 14 and running until December 2, Synagogue Nights starts with two much talked about shows from the forthcoming Tsitsit festival – the nationwide Jewish Fringe Festival – beginning with She Seeks Out Wool from Sophie Ablett (pictured here) and Klein Blue, a spoken word and large-scale knitting performance that literally weaves a tale of family and loss.
+Starting on October 14 and running until December 2, Synagogue Nights kicked things off with the much talked about show from the Tsitsit festival – the nationwide Jewish Fringe Festival – She Seeks Out Wool from Sophie Ablett and Klein Blue, a spoken word and large-scale knitting performance that literally weaves a tale of family and loss.

 Hebrew jazz meets world sounds as Noga Ritter Trio perform their debut show in Manchester on November 25, and Yanki & Der Beanstalk round off the season on December 2 with a work-in-progress panto, performed with script but also with the promise of a Yiddish version of Queen and David Bowie’s Under Pressure and a chance to chat with the cast and crew afterwards.